 The Placement Process Explained

-After the application and supporting documents have been reviewed and the DGACA is satisfied the applicant has met the requirements for placement, the DGACA advises the Directors Guild of its intention to place the applicant's name on the Qualification List.
-The applicant receives a copy of this "intent to place" letter.
-The Directors Guild is entitled to review applications and supporting documents and it has 30 days to challenge the DGACA's determination.
-The Guild's staff reviews all initial applications as well as the supporting documentation and the DGA AD/UPM Council also reviews applications at its regularly scheduled meetings each month.
+STEP 8: After the application and supporting documents have been reviewed and DGACA is satisfied the applicant has met the requirements for placement, DGACA notifies the Directors Guild of America of its intention to place the applicant's name on the Qualification List.
+The applicant receives a copy of this intent-to-place letter.
+Be sure all of your contact information has been filed out in your profile.

 STEP 9: The Directors Guild reviews the DGACA application and submitted documents, and it has 30 days to challenge DGACA's intent-to-place based on contract language in the DGA Basic Agreement.
 The Guild's staff reviews all initial and interchange applications.
 The DGA AD/UPM Council also reviews the applications at its regularly scheduled meetings at the beginning of each month.

 STEP 10: If the Directors Guild objects to a placement, the Guild will provide information to DGACA regarding its objection.
 DGACA will give good faith consideration to the Guild's concerns.
 If the Directors Guild has no objections, the applicant is sent a final letter advising him or her of Qualification List placement.
 The individual's name will appear on our website as written on the QL application.